 Know that geographical artefacts such as maps and aerial photographs can tell us about human behaviour, such as settlement choices Know that when giving an 8 figure compass direction, north or south come first, then east or west.
-E.g. NE, NW, SE, SW Know that six-figure grid references are split into two groups of three digits Know that the first two digits of the first group represent the numbers on the x-axis Know that the first two digits of the second group represent the numbers on the y-axis Know that the last digit of each group of three represents going across/up the box as if it were split cape using ographs.
-E.g. ound in the frica which is richer in ould be under e want the directions comparing s on a variety of rences and finding the --- --
+E.g. NE, NW, SE, SW Know that six-figure grid references are split into two groups of three digits Know that the first two digits of the first group represent the numbers on the x-axis Know that the last digit of each group of three represents going across/up the box as if it were split equally into ten columns and rows Make geographical conclusions based on analysis of a landscape using maps and aerial photographs.
+E.g. Many mines can be found in the north-east of South Africa which shows that this region is richer in resource.
+This land could be under conflict if many people want the resource.
+Use 8 figure compass directions when describing and comparing places and landscapes on a variety of scales.
+Use 6 figure grid references accurately by giving and finding the location of a place or feature Year 6 such as maps and aerial photographs can tell us about human behaviour, such as settlement choices Know that when giving an 8 figure compass direction, north or south come first, then east or west.
+E.g. NE, NW, SE, SW Know that six-figure grid references are split into two groups of three digits Know that the first two digits of the first group represent the numbers on the x-axis Know that the first two digits of the second group represent the numbers on the y-axis Know that the last digit of each group of three represents going across/up the box as if it were split equally into ten columns and rows Make geographical conclusions based on analysis of a landscape using maps and aerial photographs.
+E.g. Many mines can be found in the north-east of South Africa which shows that this region is richer in resource.
+This land could be under conflict if many people want the resource.
+Use 8 figure compass directions when describing and comparing places and landscapes on a variety of scales.
+Use 6 figure grid references accurately by giving and finding the